pixelfed/docs/install-guides/ubuntu20.md

 ## NOTES
 * This guide will be updated for Ubuntu 22.04 LTS (Jammy Jellyfish) once PHP 8.0 is confirmed as fully supported.
+* I will be using `pixelfed.au` as the example domain, because this is the instance I've used to test and confirm this guide.
+I am running this guide in production.
+Just replace `pixelfed.au` with your name.

 ## TODO
 * Update redis and mariadb to use unixsockets over tcp.
 (It's worth it)

 ## Part 0 - Setup the VM and update the DNS for A and AAAA records
 > DNS records for www.pixelfed.au are not required.
+* Setup the VM
 ![image](https://user-images.githubusercontent.com/17537000/171820544-80ed8a0e-dae3-4b4b-9c76-ff939c8a488c.png)
+* Setup the DNS for pixelfed.au
 ![image](https://user-images.githubusercontent.com/17537000/171820581-9dd5246f-47e1-4204-bf44-1c5916dd72b5.png)

 ## Part 1 - Upgrade Ubuntu 20.04 LTS